Battle of Tecroghan: Background

-The battle
+Battle

 On 18 June, Castlehaven's and Clanricarde's forces met at Tyrrellspass, 23 kilometers west of Tecroghan.
 Together they were about 3,000 men, 2,700 infantry and 300 cavalry.
 They saw that the castle on its bog island was surrounded by a large Parliamentarian force with many mounted troops.

 The allied commanders discussed tactics and agreed that a frontal infantry assault on the siege lines surrounding the castle would be foolhardy because the Parliamentarian cavalry was substantially larger than their small mounted force.
 The best way to relieve the garrison, it was agreed, would be to march directly toward the castle as a unit and attempt to break through at a single point.
 Such an approach would render the Parliamentarian cavalry virtually useless as the path taken to the castle would be through terrain that would be largely soft, wet bogland.
 Clanricarde's health precluded him from walking, so Castlehaven volunteered to lead the infantry in the march and attack.

 On 19 June, Castlehaven began his attack by marching toward the castle through the bog.
 Four miles from the castle, the English confronted the Confederates in a battle line.
 Castlehaven deployed his infantry and immediately attacked.
 The Confederate left wing commanded by Colonel Burke attacked the defensive line of the Parliamentarians, broke through, and continued their advance towards the castle.

 The Confederate right wing also attacked but was turned back by the Parliamentarians.
 Discipline broke and the troops began to scatter.
 The disorder spread to the center of the formation where Castlehaven was positioned.
 The center began to retreat despite Castlehaven's attempt to stand and fight.
 Soon the center and the right wing were in full retreat.
 Burke on the left wing was so far advanced that he and many of his men could reach the castle.
 The fighting ended at that point.
 The battle had been brief with relatively few casualties.
 Although Burke had broken through with some provisions for the besieged, the Parliamentarian blockade stayed in place and the siege continued.
 Castlehaven and those of his troops that had retreated, fell back, regrouped, and later returned to Tyrrellspass and marched home.

 The garrison in the castle, reinforced with what Burke's men were able to carry, did what they could in their own support and began sallying out daily to destroy the defensive works of the English.
 Such sorties continued for several days until 25 June when the garrison ran out of gunpowder.